Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Understanding information organization in the model

 A channel is a detector for a particular concept if

-In this study, we only quantify explicit concepts like the core and necrotic tumor due to the availability of ground truths $gt$ and recognize detectors for other concepts by visual inspection.
+In this study, we only quantify explicit concepts like the core and enhancing tumor due to the availability of ground truths $gt$ and recognize detectors for other concepts by visual inspection.
 We post-process the obtained concept images to remove salt-and-pepper noise and keep only the largest activated continuous concept inside the brain region in the image.
 The IoU between the final concept image and the ground truth for explicit concepts is used to determine the quality of the concept.

 The results of this experiment, shown in Figures \ref{fig:fig2a}, \ref{fig:fig2b}, and \ref{fig:fig2c}, indicate that individual filters of brain-tumor segmentation networks learn explicit as well as implicit disentangled concepts.
-For example, Figure \ref{fig:fig2a}(a) shows a filter learning the concept \textit{whole tumor region} i.e. it specifically detects the whole tumor region for any image in the input distribution, the filter in \ref{fig:fig2a}c seems to be learning the \textit{edema region}, while \ref{fig:fig2a}f shows a filter learning the \textit{white and grey matter region}, an implicit concept which the network is not trained to learn.
-Similar behaviour is seen in all networks (Figures \ref{fig:fig2a}, \ref{fig:fig2b}, \ref{fig:fig2c}).This means that we can make functional attributions to the network at a filter level - indicating a sort of functional specificity in the network i.e. individual filters might be specialized to learn separate concepts.
+For example, Figure \ref{fig:fig2a}(e) shows a filter learning the concept \textit{whole tumor region} i.e. it specifically detects the whole tumor region for any image in the input distribution, the filter in \ref{fig:fig2a}(b) seems to be learning the \textit{edema region}, while \ref{fig:fig2a}(a) shows a filter learning the \textit{white and grey matter region}, an implicit concept which the network is not trained to learn.
+Similar behaviour is seen in all networks (Figures \ref{fig:fig2a}, \ref{fig:fig2b}, \ref{fig:fig2c}).This means that we can make attributions based on function to the network at a filter level - indicating a sort of functional specificity in the network i.e. individual filters might be specialized to learn separate concepts.

 Neural Networks are inspired by neuroscientific principles.
 What does this functional specificity mean in this context?
 Debates are ongoing on whether specific visual and cognitive functions in the brain are segregated and the degree to which they are independent. \citep{american1998autonomy} discuss the presence of spatially distributed, parallel processing systems in the brain, each with its separate function.
 Neuroscientific studies have shown that the human brain has some regions that respond specifically to certain concepts, like the face fusiform area \citep{kanwisher2006fusiform} - indicating certain visual modularity.
 Studies based on transcranial magnetic stimulation of the brain also show separate areas of the visual cortex play a role in detecting concepts like faces, bodies, and objects \citep{pitcher2009triple}.